Is Your Personality Genetically Encoded?

 And just when it seems like scientists have everything figured out, high-level human studies into the nature of epigenetic mutation continue to reveal disruptive insights into the complex nature of mind-body interactions, such as the recent study published in the prestigious journal PLOS One, which suggests that the benefits associated with regular practice of yoga, meditation, and other related relaxation techniques influence our DNA quite readily as well.

 Researchers at the Benson-Henry Institute for Mind/Body Medicine at Massachusetts General Hospital and Beth Israel Deaconess Medical Center trained 26 adult participants (without prior experience) in various relaxation techniques such as meditation, mantra (the repetition of ‘sacred’ sounds) and mindfulness.
 Participants were given blood tests immediately preceding and immediately following 20 minutes of self-directed practice.
-By looking at 22,000 different gene sequences, researchers were able to identify and measure any changes that occurred both during and after practicing the various relaxation techniques.meditation for any length of time.
+By looking at 22,000 different gene sequences, researchers were able to identify and measure any changes that occurred both during and after practicing the various relaxation techniques.The results were not altogether surprising for anyone who has practiced mindfulness or meditation for any length of time.
 All of the 26 participants showed measurable changes in the genes that researchers have identified as being responsible for, or related to, relaxation, aging, metabolism and even insulin response.
 These changes were shown to be indicative of a reduced stress response and initiated activity in telomere maintenance genes, meaning that the meditation, mantra and mindfulness practice may have actually initiated changes in the body that led to repair of DNA.

 So while our personalities are genetically inherited, and we are most definitely dealt a very clear hand of genetic cards at birth, like a game of Gin Rummy, we can trade them for something better if we like.
 Although it is not yet entirely clear to what extent we can control our DNA through biochemical and behavioral factors, it is very clear that even something as simple as a thought or belief has effects that echo through our personalities and genetic code.